chainstack/cronos-docker/README.md

 # cronos-docker
-Repo for cronos docker image
+Repo that contains Dockerfile for Cronos